Dastardi/CS3500/README.md

 # CS3500 Reversi

+## PROVIDER ADAPTATION FEATURES
+We were able to create a fully functional game of Reversi using all features created by the providers, in which the first player and view are from our code and the second player and view are from theirs.
+See "Changes for part 4" section below for more details on adaptation.

-### OVERVIEW
+## OVERVIEW
-This is a codebase for playing a game of Reversi (or Othello) on a hexagonal board rather than the traditional square.
+This is a codebase for playing a game of Reversi, or Othello, on a hexagonal board rather than the traditional square.
-The code is designed to support both human vs human and human vs computer play.
+The code supports both human vs human and human vs computer play, as well as supervised computer vs computer play.

-It is built to be playable both in textual form in the terminal and through clicking via a GUI.
+It is playable both in textual form in the terminal and through clicking via a GUI.
-The code is designed to be modular and extendable for custom functionalities and rules alterations, and provides options such as variable board size for a more interesting experience as well as ease of testing and implementation.
+The code is designed to be modular and extendable for custom functionalities and rules alterations.

-The game should be playable by someone with minimal technical experience, and provide a fun and challenging diversion for anyone who likes a little strategy!
+The game is playable by someone with minimal technical experience, and provides a fun and challenging diversion for anyone who likes a little strategy game!

 ### QUICK START
-To display and interact with the board, navigate to the Reversi file and run the main() method.
+In IntelliJ, to display and interact with the board, navigate to the Reversi file and run the main() method.
-This will create a new window in which a reversi board will be displayed.
+This will create a new Swing window in which the reversi board will be displayed.
+Alternatively, with a .jar file, navigate to the location of the file in the command line and type "java -jar JARNAME.jar ____ ____", where ____ represents one of "human", "easy", "medium", or "hard".
+Human will open a spot for a human to click the board, and the other three will be AIs of varying difficulty.

-You can use your mouse to select and deselect tiles, hit ENTER to place a disc, press SPACE to pass your turn, and press Q to quit.
+You can use your mouse to select and deselect tiles, hit ENTER to place a disc in a selected tile, press SPACE to pass your turn, and press Q to quit.

-Without a controller, the game can't actually be played according to the rules - that means that hitting enter will always place a black disc regardless of turn order, so passing doesn't do much.
-That being said, as we are still in an early phase of the game and want to be able to easily create boards, W and B can place white and black discs and R can remove a tile's disc, so have fun clicking around!
-These methods will be removed once the controller is implemented, so have no fear of players being able to cheat when playing the game - these are methods solely for testing purposes.
+If you're ever not sure of whether you're able to make a move, pressing H will let you know if you have moves available!
+You will need to acknowledge that it's the AI's turn each time it runs, as a way of slowing down the pace of the game when AI is involved - it felt too snappy.

 ### KEY COMPONENTS
-**Model** is where the majority of the current code is held, and contains the implementation and documentation of the model.
+**Model** contains the implementation and documentation of the model.
 The model holds the logic for running a game of Reversi - making the board, players taking turns, and performing operations on the board such as flipping tiles.
 It's organized into two interfaces - PlayerActions and ReversiModel -  which are both implemented by a model class, BasicReversi.
 PlayerActions is extended by ReversiModel in order to ensure that a ReversiModel always has access to the moves required to play the game.

+**Controller** contains the controller implementation as well as the interface and classes which enable players (both human and AI) to be created.
+Alongside the controller come two Listener interfaces, ModelEventListener and ViewEventListener.
+These interfaces are what enable communication between our model, controllers, and views.
+The ReversiController class implements both of these.

+**Strategy** contains the implementation of the strategies that the AI players use.
+Individual strategies take in and output sorted lists of Coordinates that represent potential moves, and can be chained together using CompositeStrategies.
+The final results of the CompositeStrategy (or the individual strategy) can be submitted to a Player, which understands that the first item in the list is the most preferred move for the strategy it's employing.

 **View** contains the gui and text packages, which represent a GUI visual representation and a textual representation of a game of Reversi.